barryclark/jekyll-now/_posts/2019-08-04-Homelab-Part-1-(PiHole).md

 nano pihole/config/resolv.conf
 ```

 11. Change the line "nameserver 192.168.1.13 # secondary Pi-Hole or DNS server" to a backup pi or DNS provider.
-I simply changed mine to "nameserver 1.1.1.1", this uses Cloudflare if my pihole stops working.
+I simply changed mine to "nameserver 1.1.1.1", this uses Cloudflare if my PiHole stops working.

 12. Change directory back to the compose file
 ```